 a.
 If you have not done so already (or if you've forgotten what it says), please reread the reading on vectors.

-c.
-Tell DrScheme not to print the lengths of vectors by entering
+b.
+Start DrScheme and tell it not to print the lengths of vectors.

 a.
 In DrScheme's interaction window, type in a vector literal that denotes a vector containing just the two elements 3.14159 and 2.71828.
 How does DrScheme display the value of this vector?